NOTICE: Was your disability claim denied in 2019/2020/2021?

 Sometimes the SSA will deny disability benefits because there is not enough medical evidence to prove it will hinder your ability to work.
-If this is why your claim is denied, you should work closely with your doctor to document your limitations and appeal the decision.
+If this is the reason for your claim denial, you should work closely with your doctor and SSD attorney to document your limitations and begin the appeals process.

 “The more evidence can show a clear progression of an illness, or a clear start date of disability, the better.
 The more comprehensive the records, the better.
 Your own testimony is less valid than a doctor’s or hospital’s, so handwritten letters explaining your pain only count for so much.
 They look at MDs, NPs, PhDs, Ed.Ds and whoever else has been treating you for your conditions,” said Riedel.
 “Adjudicators are also looking for patterns in your treatment.
 You’ve tried EVERYTHING you can think of and nothing works to get rid of your pain.
 The medications you take have been changed in type and dosage amount, and nothing abates the schizophrenia.
 You have been working with your conditions for years, but the conditions have gotten progressively worse.”

 You cannot earn disability benefits or SSI benefits if you are currently incarcerated, even with the assistance of a disability attorney.
 That’s not to say you can’t get approved and start earning them once you are released; you just can’t receive them while in prison.
 Additionally, if your condition is the result of (or was made worse by) committing a felony, you will not be eligible for a disability benefit.
 If you are on parole or probation, you are not entitled to benefits for any month you violate the terms of your release.